SOP32/Leetcode/LC 130 - Surrounded Regions/Notes_DFS.md

   - ⚠️ Risk of **stack overflow** in languages like Java on large boards.
 - ✅ **Total space = O(m × n)** (due to recursion stack)

-> 💡 Tip: Use **BFS or iterative DFS** if input size is large to avoid stack overflow.